NikitaDobry27/class_CLI_bot/README.md

 # Contacts Management System

 This program is a simple command-line interface that allows users to manage their contacts.
-The program stores the contacts in a JSON file called contacts.json.
+The program stores the contacts in a dictionary.

 ## Functions